-We start by analyzing the evidence provided by the probit models where we link the loans to borrowers with recent bad credit history (defined as a borrower that was in default in the six previous months the date he/she obtained a loan) or no credit history to the interest rate at origination, period t-1.
+We start by analyzing the evidence provided by the probit models where we link the loans to borrowers with recent bad credit history (defined as a borrower who was in default in the six months previous to the date he/she obtained a loan) or no credit history to the interest rate at origination, period t - 1.
 We also include the control variables mentioned above.
 Results are presented in Table 2.